icinganalysis/icinganalysis.github.io/content/naca icing publications database.md

 186. Ruggeri, Robert S.: Preliminary Data on Rain Deflection from Aircraft Windshields by Means of High Velocity Jet-Air Blast.
 NACA-RM-E55E17a, July 25, 1955.
 187. Ruggeri, Robert S., and Lewis, James P.: Investigation of Heat Transfer from a Stationary and Rotating Conical Forebody.
 NACA-TN-4093, October 1, 1955.
 188. von Glahn, Uwe H., Gelder, Thomas F., and Smyers, William H., Jr.: A Dye-Tracer Technique for Experimentally Obtaining Impingement Characteristics of Arbitrary Bodies and a Method for Determining Droplet Size Distribution.
 NACA-TN-3338, 1955.
 189. von Glahn, Uwe H.: The Icing Problem, presented at Ottawa AGARD Conference.
-AG 19/P9, June 10-17 1955.
+AG 19/P9, June 10-17 1955. [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19700070487) [also reprinted in NASA-TM-81651, but there the reproduction quality is poor.]
 190. Bowden, Dean T.: Effect of Pneumatic De-Icers and Ice Formations on Aerodynamic Characteristics of an Airfoil.
 NACA-TN-3564, 1956.
 191. Brun, Rinaldo J.: Cloud-Droplet Ingestion in Engine Inlets with Inlet Velocity Ratios of 1_0 and 0_7.
 NACA-TR-1317 (supersedes NACA-TN-3593), 1956.
 192. Gelder, Thomas F., Smyers, William H., Jr., and von Glahn, Uwe H.: Experimental Droplet Impingement on Several Two-Dimensional Airfoils with Thickness Ratios of 6 to 16 Percent.
 NACA-TN-3839, 1956.